NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### 2. Write Your Tests

 Writing comprehensive tests for large software applications can be a time-consuming process.
 Recent studies suggest that Large Language Models (LLMs) offer a strong solution to automatically generating test files, in some cases being able to cover up to 85% of test scenarios automatically (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
-We therefore strongly using LLM automation to generate test cases, which is covered below.
+We therefore strongly recommend using LLM automation to generate test cases, which are covered below.

-We recommend leveraging LLM-based tools like [codellama](https://ollama.com/library/codellama) to rapidly generate initial test code, which developers can then refine and expand as needed.
+We recommend leveraging open-source LLM-based tools like [codellama](https://ollama.com/library/codellama) to rapidly generate initial test code, which developers can then refine and expand as needed.
+These open-source models can run completely locally, so you don't need to worry about data privacy.
 The model landscape is evolving rapidly, so we suggest referring to the code model ranking to stay updated on the latest advancements.
 You can find the ranking at https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard.

-Here's how to write your tests leveraging LLM:
+For your open-source code that can be shared publicly, consider utilizing cloud-based models like GPT-4, which outperform open-source models (https://paperswithcode.com/sota/code-generation-on-humaneval).

+We recommend adopting different approaches for unit tests and system tests.
+While unit tests can be efficiently generated directly by LLMs, system tests are better generated using Robot Framework as an intermediary.
+This approach ensures that system tests are more accurate and easier to manage within the testing framework.

+#### 2.1 Unit Tests
+  - For unit tests, please follow the steps below:

 1. **Download and Install OLLAMA:**
    - [OLLAMA](https://ollama.com): A streamlined tool for running various LLMs, like `llama2` and `codellama`, locally.
 Follow the steps to install this tool locally.

-3. **Invoke LLM and Generate Test Code:**
+2. **Invoke LLM and Generate Test Code:**
    - Example script: https://github.com/nasa/opera-sds-pcm/blob/issue-703/report/dswx-s1-validator/dswx_s1_validator.py

    ```bash